 Leon sighed again, this time from relief.
 Thank you, Ved.
 He switched off the zapper as the girl slowly approached him.

-His ears perked up as his brainwaves were put on pause.
+His ears perked up when he noticed the girl closer to him.
 She was even prettier up-close, and her voice angelic.
 But then he saw the worry in her eyes, and his brain started working again.
-Now was not the time to get all lovestruck, not after what she’d been through.
+Now was not the time to get all lovestruck.

 “No, I’m not.”